 Instructions are given in English but you will hear Japanese terms used for the different techniques.
 Schlatt’s Shotokan Karate Dictionary is an excellent reference guide to these terms.
 But don’t worry about getting to grips with them straight away – you’ll gain familiarity with them over time.

-We regularly host special lessons with senior guest instructors and encourage all members to attend whenever possible.
+We regularly host special training sessions with senior guest instructors and encourage all members to attend whenever possible.
+But we like to have some fun outside of the lessons too!